 As we noted above, a life care planner can then work with a medical economist to help determine a more accurate figure for those costs.
 When you present your estimates to your employer’s insurance company, you will have a much better picture of just what you will need to ask for in terms of medical care now and in the future.

 The end result is normally a 40-50 page document that can be used in evidence when making a claim.

 Life care planners can also help with Social Security disability claims.
 The same kind of evidence that they prepare for a workers’ compensation claim can also be used when applying for Social Security disability benefits.
 When preparing either one of these claims, medical evidence plays a key role in determining the success of a claim.
-When you can show a workers’ compensation judge or a Social Security Disability Administrative Law Judge concrete medical evidence of your disability and its effects on you and your family, it will go a long way toward you being granted benefits.
+When you can show a workers’ compensation judge or a Social Security disability administrative law judge concrete medical evidence of your disability and its effects on you and your family, it will go a long way toward your being granted benefits.

 Where Can I Find a Life Care Planner?

 Start by asking your attorney to help you find a life care planner.
 Some law firms actually employ life care planners on staff or work with them regularly.
 Otherwise, you can find them at hospitals, healthcare clinics, rehabilitation centers, physical therapy centers, nursing homes or working in hospice care.
 Your health insurance company may also employ certified life care planners and may cover the costs of them working with you.

 Learn More About the Importance of Life Care Planning